felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 >
 > (source: [IBM](https://web.archive.org/web/20220807135552/https://www.ibm.com/cloud/learn/devops-a-complete-guide))

-You better believe that when I saw they were selling a DevOps handbook on Amazon, I rushed to buy it.

 Every search result required me to do at least three other searches to understand what sentences meant.
 For a while, it felt like I was